Skip to Content

 Method

-4. Add the cooked bacon or ham, if using, along with the gruyere, 1/4 cup parmesan, butter, salt, pepper, nutmeg, Greek yogurt and Dijon mustard to the potato mixture.
-Toss until fully combined.
+4. Add the bacon, Gruyère, ¼ cup of Parmesan cheese, the melted butter, salt, pepper, nutmeg, Greek yogurt, and Dijon mustard to the potato mixture.
+Mix until everything is evenly combined.

 Nutrition Info